bdeckard92/dupUT/01-Class-Content/22-State/04-Supplemental/Project-Requirements.md

 You should also consider the following suggestions to help your project stand out:

+#### CSS Styling

-* Instead of using a CSS library like Bootstrap, consider using CSS-in-JS, a component library, or create your own CSS stylesheet.
+Instead of using a CSS library like Bootstrap, consider one of the following suggestions:

+* Look into the concept of **CSS-in-JS**, which abstracts CSS to the component level, using JavaScript to describe styles in a declarative and maintainable way.
+Some popular libraries include [styled-components](https://styled-components.com/) and [Emotion](https://emotion.sh/docs/introduction).

+* Try using a component library, such as [Semantic UI](https://semantic-ui.com/), [Chakra UI](https://chakra-ui.com/), or [Ant Design](https://ant.design/).

+* Create all the CSS for your application just using CSS.

+Ultimately, it doesn't matter which of these options you choose&mdash;it just needs to look professional and be mobile-friendly.

+#### Payment Platform

-* Consider integrating the Stripe payment platform.
+Consider integrating the Stripe payment platform.
+Even if you don’t create an e-commerce application, you could set up your site to accept charitable donations.

 **More details about the project will be provided in the lessons for Module 23 in Canvas.**